|

 able to learn.
 If your

-child finds it difficult to settle at bedtime, and you often spend long periods
+child finds it difficult to settle at bedtime, and you find yourself often spending long periods

 of time trying to get them off to sleep, you may want to re-think their